Cayuga County, New York: Government and politics

 Cayuga County is considered a swing county in national elections.
 In 2000, Democrat Al Gore won Cayuga County with 50% of the vote to George W. Bush's 44%.
 In 2004, however, incumbent President Bush defeated John Kerry by a narrow margin of only 0.58%, or 49.22% to 48.64%.
 In 2008, it was won by Democrat Barack Obama, with 53% of the vote to Republican John McCain's 45%.
 In 2012, Obama won the county again by a slightly larger margin over Republican Mitt Romney.

 However, like most of upstate New York, Cayuga County swung right in 2016.
 Republican Donald Trump carried it with 52.41% of the vote to Hillary Clinton's 40.76%, the largest Republican vote share since 1988 and the largest margin of victory for a Republican since 1984.
 In 2020, Trump carried the county again, this time taking 53.49% of the vote (the largest vote share for any Republican since 1984) to Joe Biden's 44.27%.
 Biden became the first Democrat to win the presidency without carrying Cayuga County since Jimmy Carter in 1976.
+In 2024 this trend continued, with Donald Trump winning the highest percentage of the vote for any candidate of either party since Reagan in 1984.

 In statewide elections it has gone for Democrats: both Eliot Spitzer and Hillary Clinton won it in 2006 with more than 60% of the vote.
 In 2010, Democrat Andrew Cuomo defeated Republican Carl Paladino 53% to 40% for the governorship, with 3% going to Green Party candidate Howie Hawkins.
 Also in 2010, both Democratic U.S. Senators, Kirsten Gillibrand and Chuck Schumer, carried Cayuga County.
 Gillibrand won 54% of the vote, while Schumer won 61%.

 The Cayuga County Legislature consists of 15 members, each of whom are elected from single-member districts.